The Gradcafe

 University of West Georgia logo

-Though not entirely tuition-free, the University of West Georgia is another institution that offers low tuition rates, making this one of the most affordable master’s programs in the country.
-Its Master of Science in Digital and Social Media Communication is delivered fully online and helps students develop critical thinking and strategic skills.
-It covers the strategies, analytics, and laws related to digital communications and social media.
+Though not entirely tuition-free, the University of West Georgia’s low tuition rates make this one of the most affordable master’s programs in the US.
+Its Master of Science in Digital and Social Media Communication is delivered digitally, helping online learners develop critical thinking and strategic skills.

 • Courses: Content creation, analytics, and strategic communication.